MuskaanJain2021/Mastering_STM32/STM32F407VGT6_DRIVERS/ReadMe.md

    Make sure your I2C settings match your device specifications.

-## 🤝 Contributing

-I welcome contributions!
-If you have ideas for new features or improvements, feel free to fork the repo, create a new branch, and submit a pull request.
-Let’s make this driver shine! ✨

-## 🧪 Testing

-Please take the driver for a spin and share any feedback!
-Whether it’s bugs, suggestions, or just love notes, your input is invaluable in refining this project.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE] file for details.

-## 🙌 Acknowledgements

-A big thank you to everyone in the community for your support and contributions!
-Together, we can create amazing things. 💪

 ## 📞 Contact